-2 Corinthians 6:2, “I tell you, now is the time of God's favor, now is the day of salvation."
-Luke 12:20, “But God said to him… ‘This very night your life will be demanded from you.’”
+Luke 11:14-12:34Luke 12:20, “But God said to him… ‘This very night your life will be demanded from you.’”

 God, I am a sinner in need of a Savior.
 I believe Jesus died on the cross for the forgiveness of my sins and rose again.
-I turn from doing life my way and RIGHT NOW I turn to you.
-I’m ready to commit myself fully to your plan and purpose rather than my own!
+I turn from doing life my way and, RIGHT NOW, I turn to You.
+I’m ready to commit myself fully to Your plan and purpose rather than my own!
 In Jesus’ name, Amen.